marko161205/Hacksagon-UPRITE/README.md

-# SmartStance Posture Monitoring Application
+# Uprite Device & SmartStance Application

 SmartStance is a cross-platform posture monitoring application built using **Flutter**.
 It monitors and classifies a user's back posture in real-time using dual IMU sensors placed on the upper and lower back.
 The system leverages Bluetooth Low Energy (BLE) communication, sensor fusion, and **entirely local logic** for posture classification — no machine learning or internet connectivity is required.